 These shows in the Excalibur Hotel and Casino have been running since 2000 in various incarnations and while they proudly call themselves 100% full blooded Aussie male, the best dancers in the show are the kiwis.
 And I have that straight from an Aussie mouth.

-So how do a bunch of kiwi guys end up baring (virtually) all on the Las Vegas strip 12 times a week?
+So how do a bunch of kiwi guys end up in Las Vegas baring (virtually) all on the strip 12 times a week?

 Ryan Arbaugh (on the left) has been performing in Las Vegas for 7 years.
 The former model had done catwalk shows all over the world, but had not been known to gyrate on the dance floor until he joined the Thunders.
 He’s the shyest of the bunch and while the others do a solo number with a girl they pick from the audience, he hasn’t.
 Yet.